vishnuitta/maya/Day2-ops.proposal.md

 Below day2 ops are considered:
 - expansion of current pool wrt capacity and IOPS
-- disk replacement, if followed, with current pool being intact
+- disk replacement with current pool being intact

 Below ones involve re-creating of new pools and new volumes:
 - replacing old node with new node and new disks